 [Section 12D inserted by No. 75 of 1980 s.
 5; amended by No. 25 of 1985 s.
 89; No. 73 of 1995 s.
 62; No. 55 of 2004 s.
 154; No. 38 of 2007 s.
 23.]

 12E.
-Compensation
+Compensation for injurious affection due to clearing prohibition, claims for etc.; acquisition of affected land etc.

 (1) In assessing any claim for compensation under this Part regard shall be had to the requirement that not less than one-tenth part of the land in question should, in the interests of good agricultural and conservation practice, be left under tree cover including the indigenous undergrowth and in so far as the land in question has been, or is proposed to be, cleared of trees or the indigenous undergrowth to any greater extent no claim for compensation arises in respect of that excess.

 (2) A claim for compensation under this Part may extend not only to the land the subject of the application for a clearing licence but also to any other land in the same occupation or ownership which is shown to have been rendered unproductive, or uneconomic, or to have been otherwise injuriously affected, by the operation of the provisions of this Part, whether or not that land is controlled land.